Mathnerd314/stroscot/docs/Commentary/Memory-Management.rst

 Memory management
 #################

+Values take up memory, so memory management needs special handling so it is automatic and fast.
+But underneath it is just resource management, so all of it translates into allocations and deallocations.

 The path from cloud to CPU is long, so there is a lot of caching in between.
 Some latency numbers and the programming API:

 * Physical registers (0.3 ns): managed by the CPU